UKCloud/documentation/articles/draas/draas-sco.md

 ## Failover

-The Zerto Self-Service Portal enables you to failover to your recovery site.
+The ZSSP enables you to failover to your recovery site.

 When this is initiated, Disaster Recovery as a Service fails over the VMs inside a VPG, restoring the data and state of the VMs to the desired point from the journal.
 Disaster Recovery as a Service can also replicate any internal networking rules.